opendocsg/slw-judgments-backfill/2013_SGCA_31/report.md

 expressly provided for particular interlocutory orders to be non-appealable or appealable only with leave.

 27     There were essentially three problems with that statutory scheme.
 First, there was some uncertainty as to the meaning of “interlocutory order” under s 34(1)( _c_ ) of the old SCJA, such as would attract the requirement that an application be brought within seven days of the order for leave to present further arguments if a party were to preserve its rights of appeal.
-In _Wellmix Organics (International) Pte Ltd v Lau Yu Man_ [2006] 2 SLR(R) 525 (“ _Wellmix Organics_ ”) at [10], this court observed that the question whether a given order is in fact interlocutory or final had troubled the courts in Singapore for some time.
+In _Wellmix Organics (International) Pte Ltd v Lau Yu Man_ <span class="citation">[2006] 2 SLR(R) 525</span> (“ _Wellmix Organics_ ”) at [10], this court observed that the question whether a given order is in fact interlocutory or final had troubled the courts in Singapore for some time.
 Historically, two tests had been propounded at common law to determine this.
 The first was the “application” test enunciated in _Salaman v Warner_ [1891] 1 QB 734 at 736 where Fry LJ said:

  [A]n order is final only where it is made upon an application or other proceeding which must, whether such application or proceeding fail or succeed, determine the action.
 Conversely ... an order is “interlocutory” where it cannot be affirmed that in either event the action will be determined.